-Steve Jobs created the first Apple computer in 1976 with partners Steve Wozniak and Ronald Wayne.
-It was nothing more than a rudimentary circuit board at the time, but Apple would eventually go on to lead the tech industry not only for its innovation, but for prioritizing design as much as functionality.
+Steve Jobs helped to create the first Apple computer in 1976 with partners Steve Wozniak and Ronald Wayne.
+It was nothing more than a rudimentary circuit board at the time, but Apple would eventually go on to lead the tech industry, thanks to a strategy that prioritized design as much as functionality.

 Jobs, who was often described as tyrannical and difficult to work with, was undeniably passionate about his work.
 When he was kicked out of the company in 1985, he went on to create the NeXT workstation, which British computer scientist Tim Berners-Lee used to write the first web browser in 1989.
 Jobs later sold the computer to Apple and was rehired as the company’s CEO in 1997.